3rd Special Operations Squadron: Strategic Reconnaissance

-Activated again in 28 May 1952 under Strategic Air Command as part of its global reconnaissance mission and known as the 3rd Strategic Reconnaissance Squadron.
+Activated again on 28 May 1952 under Strategic Air Command as part of its global reconnaissance mission and known as the 3rd Strategic Reconnaissance Squadron.
 The squadron did not receive its first aircraft until 1 July 1953, when it immediately began familiarization training, followed by in-flight refueling training in February 1954.
 It received Boeing RB-47E Stratojet aircraft in March 1954, and conducted its first long-range mission (6 planes to Alaska for 10 days) in May 1954.
 The squadron deployed at RAF Upper Heyford, England, 14 September – 3 November 1954.
 Some of these flights were mounted from Thule in Greenland and probed deep into the heart of the Soviet Union, taking a photographic and radar recording of the route attacking SAC bombers would follow to reach their targets.
 Flights which involved penetrating mainland Russia were termed SENSINT (Sensitive Intelligence) missions.
 One RB-47 even managed to fly 450 miles inland and photograph the city of Igarka in Siberia.
 It photographed numerous Air Force bases and American cities, 1954–1958, and participated regularly in SAC exercises.
 Missions flown on a reduced scale after February 1958 when events showed the vulnerability of the RB-47 to Soviet air defenses and the development of the U-2 aircraft.
-It slowly became non-operational between 15 April – 1 July 1958 until inactivation in July of 1958.
+It slowly became non-operational between 15 April and 1 July 1958 until inactivation in July 1958.